AFP logo at EBB Canberra

 Do

-- Know the key messages that you want to share, stay on point and highlight your claims against the selection criteria and role requirements.
+• Identify your key messages to stay focused and address the selection criteria and role requirements.

-- You might prefer to use one or 2 work examples that showcase all criteria rather than a separate example for each criteria.
-Examples must be relevant and easy for the reader to link back to your resume.
+• Use one or two work examples that showcase all criteria rather than separate examples for each.
+Ensure examples are relevant and link back to your resume.

-- Remember document design principles such as a readable font size and use of white space.
-Use real examples – don’t only ‘tell’ of your skills and experience through general statements.
+• Use real examples – don't only 'tell' us your skills and experience through general statements.

 Don't

-- Waste space telling us about projects or experience that are in your resume.
-For example: 'I am currently an Executive Assistant in ….'
+• Waste space telling us about projects or experience in your resume.
+For example: 'I am currently an Executive Assistant with ….'

-- Submit a pitch longer than 2 pages.
-This may make your application ‘stand out’ in a non-favourable way as you haven't attempted to craft a succinct but highly relevant response.
+• Submit a pitch longer than 2 pages.
+This shows you haven't attempted to craft a succinct and highly relevant response.

 How your resume and pitch work together

-Standard resumes include your personal and contact details, relevant education, qualifications and technical skills, work experience, including responsibilities and achievements and details of referees.
+Resumes usually include your personal and contact details, relevant education/qualifications/technical skills, work experience including responsibilities and achievements and details of referees.

-You may wish to encourage the reader to refer to your resume in your pitch to provide more detailed information about the nature of work undertaken and the organisation.
+You can also encourage the reader to refer to your resume in your pitch to provide more detailed information about the nature of work undertaken and the organisation.

 Preparing for interview